YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Travel after a hair transplant needs planning because the first days are not ordinary holiday days.
 The scalp is healing, the grafts need protection, swelling may move around the forehead, and sleep position matters.
 Sightseeing, heavy walking, alcohol, sweating, and rushed flights can make recovery harder than patients expect.

 Timing matters.
-That also matters for how many days to stay in Turkey after a hair transplant.
+That also affects how many days to stay in Turkey after a hair transplant.
 Some patients can travel on a short schedule, but the plan should still allow early washing, swelling control, and enough rest before the flight.

 Flying itself is usually possible when the patient is stable, but the timing should be sensible.
 My guide to flying after a hair transplant covers the practical side.
 Long flights, pressure to return to work, and anxiety about touching the grafts can make the first week more stressful.